nicolasriquet/GitDelver/README.md

 * FilePath: the relative path to file.
 * FileName: the name of the file.
 * FileExtension: the file extension.
-* FileType: the type of the file ("Production" or "Test")
+* FileType: the type of the file ("Production" or "Test").
-* ChangeType: the type of change ("ADD", "COPY", "RENAME", "DELETE", "MODIFY" or "UNKNOWN")
+* ChangeType: the type of change ("ADD", "COPY", "RENAME", "DELETE", "MODIFY" or "UNKNOWN").
 * NbMethods: the number of methods in the file.
 * NbMethodsChanged: the number of methods that have been modified in this file for this commit.
 * NLOC: the number of lines of code of the file.